NZMSA/2024-Phase-2/data-science/1. Analysis and Preprocessing/README.md

 ### 3. Clean data

 For each dataset, take appropriate steps to handle things like:
-- Missing values by dropping instances with missing values or entire attributes containing missing values, imputing the missing values for a particular attribute
+- Missing values by dropping instances with missing values or entire attributes containing missing values, imputing the missing values for a particular attribute.
-- Outliers by removing them, standardising/normalising them so that all our feature ranges are similar to each other, which helps our model learn better
+- Outliers by removing them and standardising/normalising them so that all our feature ranges are similar to each other, which helps our model learn better.
-- Imbalanced data by undersampling/oversampling for a particular label
+- Imbalanced data by undersampling/oversampling for a particular label.
-- Feature selection by selecting the most important features to feed into our model while ignoring any insignificant features
+- Feature selection by selecting the most important features to feed into our model while ignoring any insignificant features.

 Some links that might be useful:
 - [Introduction to data for machine learning](https://learn.microsoft.com/en-us/training/modules/introduction-to-data-for-machine-learning/?wt.mc_id=studentamb_319033)